Skip to main content

 On Tuesday, the province increased the general minimum wage to $17.20 an hour, up from $16.55, with the student minimum wage jumping from $15.16 to $16.20.

-"Does that move someone from moving from a place of comfort?
-It doesn't mean these folks are still in survival mode, and they are just trying to make it to day-to-day," said Brian Shelley, chief executive and philanthropy officer with the United Way Muskoka.
+"Does that move someone to a place of comfort?
+It doesn't.
+It means s these folks are still in survival mode and they are trying to make it through day-to-day," said Brian Shelley, chief executive and philanthropy officer with the United Way Muskoka.

 In Simcoe County, the United Way says 18 per cent of households are low-income while one in three are struggling to put food on the table.